newmancroos/Python-Project/README.md

 In summary: normal web servers can't run Python applications, so a special type of server was created (WSGI) to run our Flask app.
 Essentially, a WSGI server standardises the language and protocols between our Python Flask application and the host server.

-There are many WSGIs to choose from, but we'll use the most popular - gunicorn.
+There are many WSGIs to choose from, but we'll use the most popular -** gunicorn**.
 That way our hosting provider will call gunicorn to run our code.

 Next, we need to tell our hosting provider about our gunicorn server, what our app is called, and how to run our Flask app.
 We do that using a config file called a Procfile.